luizschon/arch-bootstrap/README.md

 ## How to use

 Download and extract the bootstrap scripts into the Arch Linux live image:
-To download the [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) version of the script, use the following command:

 ```
 $ curl -L https://github.com/luizschonarth/arch-bootstrap/archive/current.tar.gz | tar -xz --strip-component=1